pcamus/enviro_project/README.md

 *The GUI window is the following :*
 ![](enviro_gui.jpg)

-The program use 3 timers (QTimer objects) :
+The program uses 3 timers (QTimer objects) :

 - 3 minutes timer for logging in gsheet.
 - 10 seconds timer for data acquisition and averaging.